httpwg/http2-spec/draft.md

-In particular, it defines the concept of an "alternate service" that allows an origin to advertise when its resources are available at a separate location, using a different protocol.
-It then defines a profile of HTTP/2.0 over TLS that can be used for HTTP URIs in this manner.
+In particular, it defines the concept of an "alternate service" that allows an origin to advertise when its resources are available at a separate location, using a different configuration of protocols.

+This allows a "http://" URI to be upgraded to use TLS optimistically.

+Because deploying TLS requires acquiring and configuring a valid certificate, some deployments may find supporting it difficult.
+Therefore, this document also specifies a "relaxed" profile of HTTP/2.0 over TLS that does not require strong server authentication, specifically for use with "http://" URIs.

 Note: This is a preliminary draft that attempts to capture the state of relevant discussion to this point.
 It has not be reviewed for security,